ricardojmendez/spec-kit/templates/commands/specify.md

 - "Add user authentication --branch-prefix feature/"
 - "Fix login timeout as a bugfix" (infer `bugfix/` prefix)
 - "Update payment API with prefix hotfix/" (use `hotfix/` prefix)
+- "feature 303 implement shopping cart" (extract both prefix `feature/` and number `303`)
+- "bugfix 666 resolve payment issue" (extract both prefix `bugfix/` and number `666`)

 **If branch prefix is specified:**

 1. Extract the prefix from the user input
+2. **If using natural language pattern** (e.g., "feature 303"):
+   - The spec number will also be extracted (see "Spec Number Option" above)
+   - Both prefix and number are removed from the feature description before processing
-2. Remove the prefix specification from the feature description before processing
+3. Remove the prefix specification from the feature description before processing
-3. Pass the prefix to the script using the appropriate parameter:
+4. Pass the prefix to the script using the appropriate parameter:
    - Bash: `--branch-prefix "prefix-value"`
    - PowerShell: `-BranchPrefix "prefix-value"`